Alturas de Macchu Picchu: Background

-After the release of Canción del Sur in 1977, Los Jaivas along with their team migrated to France and arrived in Paris on March 23 of that year.
-They spent a season in Biarritz, and in the town of Les Glycines, in the outskirts of Paris, they found a mansion that they would use to live for many years and continue their creative work.
-During their stay in France, they managed concerts in order to survive.
+Following the release of Canción del Sur in 1977, Los Jaivas and their families relocated to France, arriving in Paris on 23 March of that year.
+They spent a season in Biarritz before settling into a mansion in the town of Les Glycines, on the outskirts of Paris, which they used as both a home and a workshop for years afterward; concert bookings in Europe helped support the group during this period.